Author: Pallavi Pundir

 Tips to Book Your Accessibility-Friendly Tour

-• The Yala National Park: You can book a vehicle equipped with wheelchair accessibility to enjoy the scenic views of the Yala national park.
+Explore Yala National Park: You can book a vehicle equipped with wheelchair accessibility.
+This allows you to enjoy the scenic views of this famous national park.

-• The Pinnawala Elephant Orphanage: This is an incredible opportunity to relish the sight of the mighty Asian elephants being cared for by their keepers.
+Visit the Pinnawala Elephant Orphanage: This is an incredible opportunity to see mighty Asian elephants being cared for.
 Pinnawala has the largest herd of captive elephants in the world.

-• Temple of the Sacred Tooth Relic: This site is in Kandy and it houses a Buddhist temple that holds the relic of the Buddha’s tooth.
-Legend says that whoever holds the relic holds the governance of the country.
-This, among many other reasons, makes this a World Heritage Site.
+See the Temple of the Sacred Tooth Relic: Located in Kandy, this Buddhist temple houses the relic of the Buddha’s tooth.
+Legend says that whoever holds the relic holds governance of the country.
+This makes it a World Heritage Site.

-• The Dutch Fort in Galle: This is a 17th-century fortification built by Dutch colonisers, which showcases the Sri Lankan government’s incredible conservation and reconstruction efforts to house the country’s multi-ethnic and multi-religious population.
-This, too, is the UNESCO World Heritage Site, and has survived the brutal 2004 tsunami, which had then destroyed parts of the Galle town’s coastal areas.
-The Galle Dutch Fort is easily accessible for wheelchair users, and has wheelchair-friendly entrances and parking too.
+Discover the Dutch Fort in Galle: This 17th-century fort was built by Dutch colonisers.
+It showcases the government’s incredible conservation efforts.
+It also houses the country’s multi-ethnic and multi-religious population.
+This UNESCO World Heritage Site survived the brutal 2004 tsunami.
+The Galle Dutch Fort is easily accessible for wheelchair users, with friendly entrances and parking.

-• The Royal Botanic Gardens.
-Also in Kandy, the gardens where you can enjoy the beautiful highland town of Nuwara Eliya.
-The garden has manicured walkways, shaded avenues and plenty of space to enable ease of exploration for wheelchair users.
+Wander the Royal Botanic Gardens: Also in Kandy, these gardens are a highlight of the beautiful highland town of Nuwara Eliya.
+The garden has manicured walkways, shaded avenues, and plenty of space for easy exploration in a wheelchair.

-• At the end of the day, when you’re ready to kick back and relax, you can drop by at any of the several disability-friendly restaurants to relish local cuisine.
+At the end of the day, you can kick back and relax.
+Drop by any of the several disability-friendly restaurants to enjoy delicious local cuisine.

 How Can I Take Care of My Differently-Abled Friend During the Trip?

-• Plan the trip well in advance in order to understand the specific needs and preferences of your friend.
-This would include medical considerations, accessibility in the location you’re travelling and arranging any mobility aid for the trip.
+Plan Ahead: Plan the trip well in advance to understand your friend’s specific needs and preferences.
+This includes medical considerations, location accessibility, and arranging any mobility aids.

-• During the trip, it’s important to keep communicating with your friend to assess their comfort and mobility.
-However, it’s also essential to allow your friend the ease and independence to go around on their own.
-Your assistance is most important in public spaces, where you can always ask around for additional support for your friend.
+Communicate and Support: During the trip, communicate with your friend to assess their comfort.
+It’s also essential to allow them independence.
+Your assistance is most important in public spaces, where you can always ask for additional support.

-• One cardinal rule of any trip, including this one, is flexibility.
-Always expect delays, unexpected cancellations and redirection.
-Being open to changes will help you navigate your travel with a lot more adventure and fun too.
+Be Flexible: A cardinal rule for any trip is flexibility.
+Always expect delays or unexpected changes.
+Being open to changes will help you navigate your travel with more adventure and fun.

-• Lastly, at the end of the trip, there’s nothing better than to reflect and share your experiences with each other, and even beyond!
+Reflect and Share: At the end of the trip, there’s nothing better than to reflect.
+Share your experiences with each other, and even with others back home!

 What Can I Do Beyond Site-Seeing in Sri Lanka?

-Needless to say, just because you’re differently abled doesn’t mean your activities are restricted.
-Apart from enjoying peace and calm at Sri Lanka’s many wondrous beaches, or relishing its textured flavours in restaurants, here’s a list of things you can do:
+Being differently-abled doesn’t mean your activities are restricted.
+You can enjoy the peace and calm at Sri Lanka’s wondrous beaches or relish its textured flavours in restaurants.
+Here’s a list of other things you can do:

-• If you’re a lover of culture, find your closest workshop on Batik, a famous regional print, to create your own design.
+If you’re a lover of culture, find a workshop on Batik, a famous regional print, to create your own design.
 You can even take it home as a souvenir.

-• If you’re somewhere in Nuwara Eliya, you can even visit a tea factory and take home the country’s world-famous tea packs!
+If you’re near Nuwara Eliya, you can visit a tea factory and take home the country’s world-famous tea packs!

 FAQ